pyccel/pyccel/tutorial/openmp.md

 result: 49995000
 ```

-## Supported Clauses
+## Supported Constructs

-All clauses in the OpenMP 5.1 standard are supported except:
+All constructs in the OpenMP 5.1 standard are supported except:
 -   scope
 -   workshare
 -   scan